Meet the team

 In 2013 Jodie joined the team at HBUK and in 2015 trained as a Breastfeeding Practitioner.
 Jodie offers support and guidance to women who come for help, either on the phone or in person at the regular support groups held at HBUK, as well as keeping everything in administrative order.

 With a developing interest in health and wellbeing, in 2017 trained as an Holistic Health Practitioner helping others heal symptoms through, food, herbs and quality supplementation.
-Then in 2018 began the journey of study with the School of Homeopathy to become a Homeopath, achieving Level 3 in Anatomy and Physiology and Level 4 Pathology and Disease with a clear view of graduating to a fully-fledged Homeopath in June of 2024.
+Then in 2024 graduated with the School of Homeopathy as a Classical Homeopath.